ALL IMAGES AND TEXT COPYRIGHT MAGA ESBERG 2014

-In this 'atelier en plein air' I am experimenting with basic optics and light sensitive materials.
+In this 'atelier en plein air' I have been experimenting with basic optics, light sensitive materials, process and experience.

 The wind, changes in season and long exposures abstract the woods and the changing weather conditions like the rain, sun and humidity attack and melt the photographic emulsion; together they create unique and unrepeatable images.

-The pinhole images show the course of the woods around the sun.
-The photograms are chance and accidental drawings; a collaboration with natural elements made by placing photographic paper on branches and bushes or directly in contact with the ground to create intimacy and minimises impact on the woods.
+The pinhole images chart the course of the woods around the sun: each line, broken or unbroken, is a day at a time .
+The photograms are chance and accidental drawings; a collaboration with natural elements made by placing photographic paper on branches and bushes or directly in contact with the ground to invite intimacy and to minimise my impact on the woods.

-My working process sets aside the empirical research of the scientific community working in the woods.
-By choosing a non-anthropocentric approach (in my work there are no dates, duration or specific locations and botanical details) I am highlighting the interdependent relationship between humans and nature and the place of humans at the centre of nature.
+My creative process sets aside the empirical research and anthropocentric approach of the scientific community working in the woods.
+In this work there are no dates, durations, specific locations or botanical details.
+I am looking for traces of interdependence and differences between humans and nature .

-The work also comments on digital and mass produced images; the deliberate imperfections of my images and process humanise the work.
+The work also comments on the proliferation of digital and mass produced images; the Wytham images are one-offs and their deliberate imperfections humanise the work.

 Double click to insert body text here ...